AdobeDocs/commerce-admin.en/help/stores-purchase/shipping-in-store-delivery.md

 >[!IMPORTANT]
 >
->**In the storefront, search results are filtered by country to show relevant results:** <br><br>
+>**In the storefront, search results are filtered by distance (radius) to show relevant results:**<br><br>
->If the customer has a shipping address, the country is taken from the shipping address.<br><br>
+>If the customer has a shipping address, the location to calculate the distance (radius) is taken from the shipping address.<br><br>
->If the customer does not have a shipping address, the country is taken from the [Default Tax Destination Calculation](../configuration-reference/sales/tax.md#default-tax-destination-calculation) settings.
-These settings are set per store view, so you must configure the Store View country to make it work properly.
+>If the customer does not have a shipping address, the location to calculate the distance is taken from the [Default Tax Destination Calculation](../configuration-reference/sales/tax.md#default-tax-destination-calculation) settings.
+These settings are set per store view.
+So, you must configure the Default Tax Destination Calculation settings to make store search work properly.

 ## Set up in-store delivery